satorres3/thehubv4/README.md

 The project pairs a Vite-built TypeScript frontend with an Azure Functions backend powered by Python.
 A GitHub Actions workflow installs dependencies, builds the frontend, packages the Python API, and deploys everything to Azure Static Web Apps.

-For step-by-step instructions, see the [Local Development Setup Guide](./howtosetup.md) and the [Azure Functions Deployment Guide](./api/getting_started.md).
+Before provisioning any Azure resources, run the application locally to verify functionality.
+For local setup and testing, see the [Local Development Setup Guide](./howtosetup.md).
+When you're ready to deploy, follow the step-by-step instructions in the [Azure Functions Deployment Guide](./api/getting_started.md).